 Now comes the hardest part – making it all fit.

-By this point, you should have 2 or 3 bottoms, 4 or 5 tops, a sweater, a blazer, and 4 pairs of shoes.
+By this point, you should have 2 or 3 bottoms, 5 or 7 tops, 2 sweaters, and 4 pairs of shoes.
 First, set aside your travel outfit.

-Grab one t-shirt, the sweater or blazer, your jeans, and the boots (also a coat if you’re travelling someplace cold or during the winter).
+Grab one t-shirt, a sweater, your jeans, and the boots (also a coat if you’re traveling someplace cold or during the winter).

 Next, pack your messenger bag with your laptop and devices, as well as your wallet and travel documents.
 If you have extra space, use it for some of your accessories.